andrearamonroy/slowFrench/README.md

 Also the mp3 file is downloaded from the website and stored locally, in order to implement functions in the AVKit framework.

-The podcasts utulizes the playPause, stop, and toggleLoop functions.
+The podcasts implements the playPause, stop, and toggleLoop functions.
 The user is also able to foward the audio by 10 secs and go back by 10 secs.

 In this project I worked with parsing .json and managing auido.
 Nevertheless, it will be upgraded to use a database instead of storing files locally.